-This is a specialised scan that doctors might use to diagnose phaeochromocytoma and to see if it has spread to other parts of your body.
+This is a specialised scan that doctors might use to diagnose phaeochromocytoma.
+They can also see if it has spread to other parts of your body.
 You have the scan in the nuclear medicine department at the hospital.

 After you have had the radioactive injection, you need to drink plenty and go to the toilet regularly.
 This is to help flush out the excess MIBG and make the images on the scan clearer.

-After the injection and for the rest of the day after your scan, you should avoid long periods of close contact with pregnant women and children.
+After the injection and for the rest of the day, you should avoid long periods of close contact with pregnant women and children.

-The team at your hospital will give you specific advice about this.
+The team at your hospital will give you advice about this.

 DOTATATE PET scan

 In some hospitals, instead of an MIBG scan, you may have a DOTATATE PET scan.
 This helps to diagnose phaeochromocytoma and to see if it has spread.
 With this type of scan you have a radioactive drug called 68-Ga-DOTATATE.
 This drug binds to certain receptors on tumour cells, and shows up on the scan.